-Our latest campaign is in coalition with NGOs across Europe, we are working with our South African partners.
+Our latest campaign is in coalition with NGOs across Europe, and in South Africa.

 Cub Petting and voluntourism

-Enthused animal-loving Europeans prop up this vile industry without realising it through paying to volunteer at lion breeding farms in South Africa, the irresistible appeal of bottle feeding lion cubs that are just weeks or even days old is ruthlessly exploited and can fund the lion breeding farm $50-100,000 per month.
-Western volunteers savings are funding this exploitation in the belief that this is helping conservation.
+Enthused animal-loving Europeans prop up this vile industry without realising it through paying to volunteer at lion breeding farms in South Africa, the irresistible appeal of bottle feeding lion cubs that are just weeks or even days old is ruthlessly exploited and in some cases is funding the lion breeding farm $50-100,000 per month.
+Innocent animal loving volunteers savings are tragically funding this exploitation in the belief that this is helping conservation.

 Beth Jennings was one of these volunteers, this is her experience.